Shopify/verdict/README.md

     $ gem install experiments

 ## Usage

-This gem contains the Experiment and ShopExperiment model used create the experiment singleton and modify application behaviour.
+This gem contains the Experiment model used create the experiment singleton and consistently modify application behaviour based on an object's unique key.
 Define the experiment like so:

     AnnualVsMonthly = Experiment.new("annual vs monthly") do |ab|
       ab.percentage 10, :monthly